 I love collecting writing tips.
 You never know when you’re going to stumble across a golden nugget of wisdom that will make your writing richer and more vibrant.
-One of the reasons I started this website was so that I could share the many valuable tips that I’ve acquired over the years.
-I figure that if some bit of advice helped my writing, it’ll probably help other people’s as well.
+One of the reasons I started this website was so that I could share the many valuable tips that I’ve collected over the years.
+I figure that if some bit of advice helped my writing, it’ll probably help others’ writing as well.

 But writing tips are funny things.
 What works for me might not work for you.
 Maybe you’re naturally inclined to show rather than tell whereas I need someone to say, “show, don’t tell.”
 Or maybe you only write nonfiction and have no use for tips on creating believable characters or riveting plots.
 Maybe you only write far-out, abstract poetry and could care less about good grammar.